Ractiv/TouchPlus/README.md

 <b>Compiling Instructions for Windows</b>
 Thanks for Andrew Kirkovski for finding this issue:
-The project was build in VS 2013 and needs the following change in winnt.h to successfully compile:
+The project was build in VS 2013 and needs the following change in winnt.h (around line 340) to successfully compile:

 from:
 <pre>